Dan Human shares what he has learned from several thousand miles of backpacking, hiking and paddling.

 - Plan your meals and plan on walking out of the woods with an empty food sack.

 - Reduce the amount of water you carry.
 Treat water on the trail more often and hydrate well while stopped.

 - Think about going stoveless and not carrying any stove, pot, or fuel.
 Generally food will be heavier, but you carry less weight over time.

-- Carry quick-drying non-cotton technical clothing that dries quickly and can be worn for many days in comfort.
-For why you shouldn't wear cotton, check out "Why Cotton can Kill You on a Hiking Trip."
+- Carry quick-drying, non-cotton technical clothing that dries quickly and can be worn for many days in comfort.
+To learn why you shouldn't wear cotton, check out "Why Cotton can Kill You on a Hiking Trip."

 - Think of your clothing as a system that is meant to be worn together.